oracle-livelabs/apex/apex-professional-hol14/using-themes-and-theme-styles.md

 ## Task 1: Use Themes and Theme Styles

-In this hands-on lab, you save a Theme Style by using the Theme Roller.
-Then, you enable end users to apply this style while running the application.
+In the first task, you use the Theme Roller to apply a new theme style.
+This change will give your application a consistent look and feel, setting a strong visual foundation for the components you will add later.

 1. Navigate to **App Builder** and then run the **Demo Projects**.
 In the Developer Toolbar, click **Customize** and then select **Theme Roller**.